-Monaghan turns on the fortunes of three men.
-Ronan Treanor, Monaghan native and the teller of this tale, is a star theorist of post-modern architecture in New York.
-Paul Crane, single son of a hotel maid in Gary, Indiana, parleys his mathematical gift into a multi-million dollar career as an investment banker.
-And the mysterious Ryan who drew as a boy in besieged West Belfast, but was swept up in the war against the British and lived a decade of extreme and escalating violence as a sniper.
-The three men’s lives merge and conflict, fall and rise, as they move towards and through their personal crises.
+Ronan Treanor, Monaghan native and teller of this tale, is a celebrated theorist of post-modern architecture in New York.
+Paul Crane, single son of a hotel maid in Indiana, turns his mathematical gift into a multi-million-dollar career as an investment banker.
+And the mysterious Ryan, who drew as a boy in besieged West Belfast, but was swept up in the war against the British and lived a decade of extreme and escalating violence as a sniper.
+Through him, the war in Ireland and its psychic legacy are brought into close focus in a way rarely seen in contemporary fiction.

 I first saw the man who caused my downfall when I was thirteen years old, in Drumshevra, County Monaghan, not six miles from my home.